davewalker5/RC2014/Programs/Neuron/README.md

 ### Trying a Different Activation

-Use the terminal-only `neuron.bas` for this experiment: the Digital I/O version expects a binary output of `0` or `1`.
+Use the terminal-only `neuron.bas` for this experiment: both Digital I/O versions expect a binary output of `0` or `1`.

 To try an identity activation, which returns _z_ unchanged, replace line 1030 with: